The Cycle of Life by Body Worlds retired from its debut at the Union Station in Kansas City, Missouri where it was open from May 21st to October 23rd.

 Late nights, alcohol use, unhealthy diets are all a part of college life.
 Tritt said our bodies are resilient but also fragile, and he said college experience can be a burden to the bodies.
 However, college students can independently make the choice of being healthy or not.

-“It’s that ‘What am I img_9823going to do tomorrow to take better care of myself’ rather than ‘what have I already done’,” Tritt said.
+“It’s that ‘What am I going to do tomorrow to take better care of myself’ rather than ‘what have I already done’,” Tritt said.
 “It’s the perfect time to be exposed to something like this.”

 There is a strong sense of respect in the air.
 People kneel down, get close and look carefully while discuss with their companions in a rather quiet environment.
 In the crowd, Ashlyn Smith and Kristin Wilson were holding their worksheets and filling in the answers.
 They said they are nursing students from North Central Missouri College, which is two hours away from Kansas City.